missoulatech/documents-and-resources/CODE_OF_CONDUCT.md

 Respectful behavior includes but is not limited to:

-* Be considerate, kind, constructive, and helpful.
+- Be considerate, kind, constructive, and helpful.
-* Avoid demeaning, discriminatory, harassing, hateful, or physically threatening behavior, speech, and imagery.
+- Avoid demeaning, discriminatory, harassing, hateful, or physically threatening behavior, speech, and imagery.
-* If you’re not sure, ask someone instead of assuming.
+- If you’re not sure, ask someone instead of assuming.
 No, really.
 Just ask the Organizers.
 We’d rather hear from you than hear about something you said or did after the fact, and we are here to help.
-* Don’t be a bystander.
+- Don’t be a bystander.
 Role model respectful behaviour, but also help to address disrespect when you see it.

 Disrespectful behavior outside this community may be considered a violation of this code of conduct at the discretion of the Organizers.

+## Self-Promotion

+Excessive self-promotion of one's company, product, or paid service is not allowed here.
+We are here to share a love of technology and build a community of mutual interests, not sell each other things.

 ## Privacy